Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Attempt to repair inconsistencies and missing values in data records by using information from valid values and validation rules restricting the data.

-dcmodify — by Mark van der Loo, a year ago
+dcmodify — by Mark van der Loo, 2 years ago

 Modify Data Using Externally Defined Modification Rules